5. Data Stores

 5.4.2.
 Data Store Properties

-Data store parameters are key-value pairs that can be modified at any point during a data store’s lifetime using any of the provided RDFox APIs.
+Data store parameters are key-value pairs that can be modified at any point during a data store’s lifetime using any of the provided RDFox APIs (see Section 16) or the dsprop shell command (see Section 15.2.15).

 5.4.2.1. auto-compact-after